 There are also extra services available for higher AUM costs.
 If I hold $100,000 with Betterment and am willing to pay 0.40% AUM, then I can get unlimited phone calls with a team of Certified Financial Planners (CFPs).

 For example, if I held $1,000,000 with Betterment and wanted to pay $4,000 rather than $2,500 annually, then I could get access to a team of credentialed advisers.
 This arrangement could be worth the cost if the advice is sound and personalized as planning fees can be expensive.

-In the past, the company's fees ranged from .15% to .35% of assets under management, depending on the size of my portfolio.
+In the past, the company’s fees ranged from .15% to .35% of assets under management, depending on the size of a portfolio.
 The exception to this general rule was the portfolio valued at less than $10,000 without automatic deposits of $100 or more; in this situation, a $3 monthly fee was incurred and assessed on a quarterly basis.
 Fortunately, this fee has been erased, making Betterment (in terms of comparable fees) more attractive for the small or beginning investor than before.